 The tax imposed on the sale and purchase of goods/services within the state is called Sales Tax.
 Different states have different sales tax laws for their states.
 If you’re an online seller trying to decide if you need to collect sales tax, first determine if your home state has a sales tax at all.

 An online web-store or a business with an online presence (on any marketplace) is obliged to pay income tax.
 India has a complex sales tax framework which is levied at both the state and central level.
 Sales tax for goods sold within the state is taxed as Value Added Tax (VAT) and inter-state sale of goods is charged Central Sales Tax (CST).

-It depends on the goods and services you offer via online businesses, one may be subject to payment of direct taxes which is income tax, indirect taxes which includes, service and sales, customs, and excise et cetera.
+It depends on the goods and services you offer via online businesses, one may be subject to payment of direct taxes which is income tax, indirect taxes which include, service and sales, customs, and excise et cetera.

 The surge of online businesses and more opportunities for freelancers are happening around the globe.
 With online sales becoming more popular and common, more states are creating economic nexus laws.
-Economic nexus is basically sales tax nexus for online sales.

 If you liked reading this, then please do not forget to subscribe to our newsletter.
 Have you checked our parenting zone or Books Corner?
 Also, if you like my work, don’t forget to follow me on INSTAGRAM.